The 10 Best Waterproof Socks

 video play icon

 This wiki has been updated 24 times since it was first published in October of 2017.
 If you spend any time in damp or downright wet environments, then a good pair of waterproof socks can save your feet.
 They'll keep your lower extremities dry and warm by resisting water from without and also by wicking away sweat.
 There's no shortage of styles available, either, so you can find something to fit your personal taste and suit the type of activities you prefer.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Sealskinz Mid Hiking